isuthermography/spatialnde2/doc/UsersGuide/source/examples.rst

 Graphics channels that are not post-processing tags:

+* ``"/graphics/specimen/uv"`` - The channel where the uv map of the specimen texture is stored.
 * ``"/graphics/specimen/"`` - Channel for specimen model tree data.
 Not rendered by default.
 * ``"/graphics/projection_specimen"`` - Channel for viewing the projection data on the specimen.
 * ``"/graphics/projection"`` - Channel for viewing a projection of the history of your probe locations.